elixir-europe/elixir-smp-lesson/docs/chapters/ch0_introduction.md

 1. Explain what is the purpose of a management plan and why this is a good practice for Open Science.
 2. List/Highlight what are the key differences between managing data and managing software.
 3. Identify the two main groups of stakeholders for the ELIXIR SMP.
-4. Describe the five Software Development Stages.
-6. Access the SMW and create a project, i.e. a workspace where you can create your SMP
+4. Access the SMW and create a project, i.e. a workspace where you can create your SMP

 ### LO: Explain what is the purpose of a management plan and why this is a good practice for Open Science.
 ### LO: List the key differences between managing data and managing software.